Medires Publishers - Article

 Sensory profile

 For sensory analysis, ISO 13299: [25] was used.
-The test room has been arranged to conform to ISO 8589 (1988) minimum requirements (lighting, temperature, noise, odors).
+The test room has been arranged to conform to ISO 8589 (1988) minimum requirements (lighting, temperature, noise, and odors).
 The assessors were selected based on detection, recognition, and the ability to memorize and communicate sensory impressions.
 Twenty-three (twenty-two female and eleven male) panelists were selected and trained by the panel leader following international standards [26].
 Instructions were also given on how to smell or taste, rinse the mouth between samples, and dissolve the sample in the mouth.
 The required materials for sensory analysis and evaluation forms were prepared.
 The trained assessors identified the sensory stimuli on the basis of previously memorized standards (ISO, 8586-1, 1993; ISO, 8586-2).
-The samples were prepared and given a random three-digit code; about 30 (thirty) g of the sample from comb, crushed, and processed honey were put into clean, dry, and free of odor and flavor sampling beakers and served in a single tray for each assessor, Piana et al. [27], established by the International Honey Commission.
+The samples were prepared and given a random three-digit code; about 30 g of the sample from comb, crushed, and processed honey were put into clean, dry, and odor- and flavor-free sampling beakers and served in a single tray for each assessor, Piana et al. [27], established by the International Honey Commission.
 The samples were tested by 33 assessors and measured using a 1-to-7-line score.

 Results and Discussion